-The Doctors TV show named electronic cigarettes #9 in their Top 10 Health Trends for 2009 giving them a very positive review in an all new episode on Wednesday last week.
+The Doctors TV show named electronic cigarettes #9 in their Top 10 Health Trends for 2009 in an all new episode on Wednesday last week.
+Check out the video on the TV show’s web site by clicking this link.

 This is HUGE!
 I did happen to catch this episode while in a waiting room and was very excited about what they said on the show.

-Some things they said were a little less exciting however because they were dead wrong!
+Some things they said were a little less exciting however because they were wrong IMHO..
 More on this in a minute, but first, the exciting stuff!

-The fact that The Doctors TV show has featured electronic cigarettes as #9 on their TOP 10 health trends for 2009 is, let me reiterate, HUGE!
-This is an incredible endorsement of the potential health merits of the devices.
+The fact that The Doctors TV show has featured electronic cigarettes as #9 on their TOP 10 health trends for 2009 is, let me reiterate, HUGE mainstream media attention!

 The next exciting thing I noticed was all of the doctors on the TV show gave the electronic cigarettes and an electric cigar a try.

-They each took several drags, with the exception of Dr. Lisa Masterson who totally faked taking a drag barely letting her lips touch the electric cigar in the very amusing first photo at the top of this post.
+They each took several drags, with the exception of Dr. Lisa Masterson who totally faked taking a drag barely letting her lips touch the electric cigar as you can see in this video on The Doctor’s web site.

 Skeptics of the potential health benefits should also take note: